PORTUGAL

 Social rules

-The 2024 cash rebate promotes gender equality, awarding two points for projects led by female directors.
+The most recent cash rebate promotes gender equality, awarding two points for projects led by female directors.

 The Portuguese Film Institute (ICA) aims to enhance diversity across ethnicity, gender identity, sexual orientation, religion, age, and disability in its 2024–2028 strategy.